Well, at least not right away.

 How, then, could we possibly suggest that you not talk to your student?

 Take time this break to listen.
 Provide opportunities for your student to talk.
-Your student will want to spend time with his friends, but offer an invitation for a cup of coffee, a shopping trip, a chance to cook a meal together or go to a game or event together.
+Your student will want to spend time with their friends, but offer an invitation for a cup of coffee, a shopping trip, a chance to cook a meal together or go to a game or event together.
 And then sit back.
 The less you talk, the more you may be surprised at what your student shares.
 The less you talk, the more you’ll hear what your student has to say.
 Sharpen your listening skills.

 Ask questions – but only a few.
 Listen a lot.
 Think twice before you share your opinion.
 Provide listening space and time.

 There’s a guarantee that the college student who comes home for Thanksgiving Break is not the high school student you dropped off on Move-in Day.
 The changes may seem small, or they may feel more dramatic.
-You may like them, or you may have reservations.
+You may like the changes, or you may have reservations.
 Take time to simply get to know this new person.
 Use Thanksgiving Break to lay the foundation for a longer Winter Break.